-Section 303 provides legal authority to the EPA to stop the emission of air pollutants that present an imminent and substantial endangerment to public health or welfare or the environment.
-The EPA is authorized to either bring a lawsuit in federal court or, if such civil action cannot assure prompt protection of public health or welfare, to issue such orders as may be necessary to protect public health or welfare or the environment.
-The requirement for states to provide adequate contingency plans (40 CFR Parts 51.150 through 51.153) to implement such authority is intended to establish emergency episode plans for responding to elevated pollutant levels in urban areas.
+Section 303 provides legal authority to the USEPA to stop the emission of air pollutants that present an imminent and substantial endangerment to public health or welfare or the environment.
+The USEPA is authorized to either bring a lawsuit in federal court or, if such civil action cannot assure prompt protection of public health or welfare, to issue such orders as may be necessary to protect public health or welfare or the environment.
+The requirement for states to provide adequate contingency plans (40 CFR 51.150 through 51.153) to implement such authority is intended to establish emergency episode plans for responding to elevated pollutant levels in urban areas.
 Emergency episode plans are required in areas that record ambient pollutant concentrations in excess of threshold levels specified in 40 CFR Part 51.150.

-In 40 CFR 51.16 (36 FR 24002), the EPA established "significant harm levels" for five criteria pollutants - sulfur dioxide, inhalable particulate matter (PM10), 2010 NO2, CO, and ozone.
+Section 110(a)(2)(G) of the CAA requires that SIPs must provide for the authority comparable to that in Section 303 and must include adequate contingency plans to implement such authority.
+Pursuant to these provisions, the USEPA promulgated 40 CFR 51.16 (36 FR 24002), which established "significant harm levels" for five criteria pollutants - sulfur dioxide, inhalable particulate matter (PM10), 2010 NO2, CO, and ozone.
 Part 51.16 was restructured as Subpart H and Appendix L of Part 51 (51 FR 40668).
 The requirement to submit an emergency plan for the five criteria pollutants is based on a priority classification scheme under 40 CFR Part 51 Subpart H.